 Golden Slipper 2019

-Hosted by the Australian Turf Club at the beautiful Rosehill Gardens Racecourse, Golden Slipper Day also includes four other Group 1 events; George Ryder Stakes, Queen of the Turf Stakes, Storm Queen Stakes, and The BMW.
+Hosted by the Australian Turf Club at the beautiful Rosehill Gardens Racecourse, Golden Slipper Day also includes four other Group 1 events; George Ryder Stakes, Ranvet Stakes, The Galaxy and the Rosehill Guineas.
 This year’s Golden Slipper will also be jam packed with dining, fashion, and racing culture, making it one of the most anticipated events on the racing calendar each year.

 Golden Slipper Results

 Golden Slipper Betting

 While it might not be as popular as the Melbourne Cup, the Golden Slipper is one of the biggest betting events on the Australian racing calendar.
 While a race full of two year olds does throw up some challenges for punters, Golden Slipper Betting is getting bigger every year.
 It has never been easier to place a bet on the Golden Slipper, along with the other Group 1 events held on the same day with multiple online bookmakers all providing top odds on the race as well as new sign-up bonuses.
 View the latest bookmaker bonus bets here.

 Golden Slipper Odds